Letterbook/FEP/fep/07d7/fep-07d7.md

 Origin server means the server that has authority for the ActivityPub object.
 This is the server that hosts and controls access to the object, and will recieve requests for the URI used as the object's ID.

-Home server means the server with which a person has an account.
-This is the server that a person would log into in order to send, receive, and/or browse messages on the ActivityPub network.

 Handler is any software that handles the `web+activitypub:` scheme and protocol.
-Typically either a person's home server, or a client they have installed on their device.
+Typically either an ActivityPub server where the person has an account, or a client application they have installed on their device.

 ActivityPub object means the JSON-LD document representing an ActivityPub Object, as described in the [ActivityPub] and [ActivityStreams] specifications.